 Messaging is just as important.
 It can be implemented based on open source libraries, so it also goes to the upper left.

-Face filters.
-Call them “Lenses”, “Masks”, or anything you like, this is the feature which can make your product stand out.
+Filters and effects.
+Call them “Lenses”, “Masks”, or anything you like, this is the feature that can make your product stand out.
 Developing it on your own is very time-consuming.
 But there is a catch.
 You can save up to 40% of development time on this feature by using premade augmented reality software development kits (AR SDKs).
 You can find ones for both picture and video apps.